TodePond/TodePondDotCom/wikiblogarden/genocide/trans/feel/readme.md

 <br>

-Okay I think I'm ready to write the blog post now.
+Okay now that I've got that out my system, I think I'm ready to write the blog post for real now.
 Come back in one to a hundred days to read it, depending on how long I take.

 <br>